 We also learn that John was jailed for being a little outspoken about Herod, among other things.
 This Herod Antipas was the son of King Herod who was ruling over Galilee at the time Jesus and John were born.

 So the pictures we have of John include: an adventurer living in the wilderness, an obedient child of God listening when God called him into action, a preacher bringing people to repentance, a baptizer, and the one chosen to prepare hearts for Jesus.
-Can you see ourself in any of these personas?
+Can you see yourself in any of these personas?

 How is God going to use you today?